mcKirkaRo/sonificator/README.md

 **Sonification - convert a file in txt or csv format on MIDI file**

-The script allows you to convert a file txt or csv format
+The script allows you to convert a txt or csv format
 with a given series of numbers into an audio file, creating a MIDI file.
  This process is called sonification.